Topic

 View Details

-This service uses "PBKDF2" to generate an AES key from the passphrase entered by the user.
+This app uses PBKDF2 to generate an AES key from the passphrase entered by the user.

-A random salt is passed through the HMAC/SHA-256 hash function 100,000 times.
-(The number of iterations can be specified.)
+A random salt is processed through the HMAC/SHA-256 hash function 100,000 times.
+(The number of iterations can be adjusted.)

 💡

-When Evernote encrypts text, it stores the encrypted data in the note.
+When Evernote encrypts text, it stores the encrypted data directly in the note, including the salt, initialization vector, and cipher data.

 TXT-Crypter Evernote